Five for Fighting: Philanthropy

-refusing to comply with the law, Ondrasik appeared at an American Jewish Committee press conference at UCLA Hillel.
-During his statement, he asked a series of hypothetical questions to UCLA faculty and administration about if they would protect Muslims if a "barbaric terrorist group" attacked them on campus.
-He sympathized with Jewish students nationwide, stressing that those who have not been "seduced by this mania" have been "abandoned by the administrators and presidents at this school [UCLA]".
-During this hypothetical questioning, he implied numerous activities that discriminate against Jewish students were being enacted at the UCLA Pro-Palestine encampment, including asking students their faith in order to access the school building.
+In 2024, Ondrasik appeared at an American Jewish Committee press conference at UCLA Hillel, where he expressed support for Jewish students across the nation.
 In June 2025, Ondrasik dedicated his 2001 hit, "Superman", which had previously been adopted as an anthem for the survivors the September 11 attacks, to the Israeli hostages held in Gaza by Hamas.

 Personal life

 Ondrasik's year of birth has been subject to some confusion, with Encyclopedia.com listing his birth year as 1968 instead of 1965.
 A 2001 Los Angeles Times article refers to him being 33 at the time rather than 36.
 A March 2002 interview from the Pittsburgh Post-Gazette gives his age as 33 at the time rather than 37.
 However, Ondrasik himself referred to recently turning 55 during 2020, clearly implying that 1965 is his correct year of birth.